-Consider the following strategies:
+Consider the Following Strategies:

-The industry standard is 3-2-1 (3 copies of your data stored in 2 off-site locations, backed up a minimum of 1 time per day).
+1) Regular, remote, and redundant processes are critical.
+The industry standard is 3-2-1 (three copies of your data stored in two off-site locations, backed up a minimum of one time per day).

+2) Is your data encrypted while at rest and in transit?
 At CMIT Solutions, our data encryption is on par with the kind used by government and military agencies in more than 100 countries, along with the top 10 U.S. defense contractors.

+3) Make sure disaster recovery, business continuity, and virtualization plans are included.
 Technology inventories, license keys, and vendor contact lists should be accessible, and your recovery plan should be tested and outlined in case emergency strikes.

+4) Are software and hardware capable of withstanding any scenario?
 CMIT Solutions’ franchise partners have helped clients recover from earthquakes, floods, fires, and hurricanes.

+5) Find a trusted advisor to manage the process.
 Looking for a little human intelligence behind your information technology?
 When it comes to protecting your most critical business asset, you deserve nothing less.